BELALP - FOGGENHORN - BIRGISCH

 Directions

-If you walk down from the Belalp mountain station towards Alpe Bäll, you will catch sight of the Foggenhorn.
-From Kühmatte, turn right and follow the flat hiking trail to the Kelchbach stream.
-Then cross the small bridge and follow the hiking trail up in a zigzag course until you reach the summit of the Foggenhorn after about 2h 30 min.
-From the summit you can enjoy a beautiful panorama and take a short break to recharge your batteries for the rest of the trail.
+If you walk down from the Belalp mountain station towards Alpe Bäll, you will see the Foggenhorn.
+From the Kühmatte, turn right and follow the flat hiking trail to the Kelchbach.
+Then cross the small bridge and follow the hiking trail in a zigzag course uphill until you reach the summit of the Foggenhorn after about 2 hours and 30 minutes.
+From the summit, you can enjoy a beautiful panorama and take a short break to gather new strength for the rest of the journey.

-Over the ridge you tackle the descent to Alpe Nessel.
-From here you continue to Birgisch.
-Through the Birgisch forest you descend to the clearing "Chittumatte" and then continue across the beautiful alpine meadows to the village of Birgisch.
-The path to the mountain village is quite steep, but with sturdy shoes it is easily manageable.
+Take the descent along the ridge towards Alpe Nessel.
+From here, continue to Birgisch.
+Descend through the Birgisch forest to the forest clearing “Chittumatte” and then continue over the beautiful alpine meadows to the village of Birgisch.
+The path to the mountain village is quite steep but manageable with sturdy footwear.

 Belalp - Bäll - Galibode - Foggenhorn - Nessjeri - Nessel - Birgisch